anseki/readline-sync/README.md

 **Type:** boolean
 **Default:** `false`

 readlineSync supports a changing the current working directory feature that is similar to the `cd` in shell.
+If `true` is specified, enable this feature.
 This helps the user when you let the user input the multiple local files.
-If `true` is specified, this feature is enabled.
 It supports `cd` and `pwd` commands.

 * `cd <path>`: Changes the current working directory to `<path>`.
 The `<path>` can include `~` as the home directory.